PermafrostDiscoveryGateway/viz-info/05_displaying-the-tiles.md

 (The above `query` function is doing a [solr](https://solr.apache.org/) query, you can read more about that [here](https://nceas.github.io/datateam-training/reference/solr-queries.html))

 ### PDG portal
-When we have tiles/layers to test or publish, we add them to either the demo or production version of the Permafrost Discovery Gateway portal .
+When we have tiles/layers to test or publish, we add them to either the demo or production version of the Permafrost Discovery Gateway portal.
 - **production version of the PDG portal**: [permafrost.arcticdata.io](https://permafrost.arcticdata.io/)
 	- This is the public version of the portal, where we publish tiles/layers that are ready to share with the world
 	- solr query for the current public version of the PDG portal doc: https://arcticdata.io/metacat/d1/mn/v2/query/solr/?q=label:permafrost%20AND%20(*:*%20AND%20NOT%20obsoletedBy:*)&fl=label,dateUploaded,id,seriesId,formatId